 It is important for you to remember that you are not alone, and there are ways to put an end to domestic violence.

 We will keep you and your loved ones safe as we help you out of this difficult situation, no matter what.
 If you decide to pursue legal action, we will help you collect all of the necessary evidence and speak to the police.
 Your needs and your safety are important to us.
 We will do everything possible to give you the help you need.

 Your Safety Comes First.
 Contact Us.

 You are not alone.
 At Patrick M. Noe, Jr., Attorney at Law, we are ready to help you in any way we can.
-Contact us online or call 716-803-8741 today for a free and confidential phone consultation with a compassionate and understanding lawyer.
+Contact us online or call 716-803-8741 today for a confidential phone consultation with a compassionate and understanding lawyer.